 - Antidepressants: Medications such as Paxil, Prozac, Zoloft, and Cymbalta can occasionally contribute to feelings of fatigue in some people.

-- Pain medications: This is the class of medication that Dr. Berman said she thinks most often contributes to feelings of fatigue, particularly opioid (narcotic) pain medications.
+- Pain medications: This is the class of medication that Dr. Berman said she thinks most often contributes to feelings of fatigue and slowed thinking, particularly opioid (narcotic) pain medications.

 - Diet: Diets are always of interest to patients and, unfortunately, they have not been studied in lupus well enough to easily provide clear advice to patients.
-There may be some data linking the intake of fish oil to decreases in fatigue.1 Other studies have looked at the use of low-sugar diets and low-calorie diets, and these have suggested such diets may have some benefit for lupus patients.2 But bigger and better studies need to be done.
+There may be some data linking the intake of fish oil to decreases in fatigue.1 Other studies have looked at the use of low-sugar diets and low-calorie diets, and these have suggested such diets may have some benefit for lupus patients.2 Alfalfa sprouts have an amino acid, l-canavanine which can cause flares.i Echinacea can boost the immune system so may flare lupus and are best to avoid!
+But bigger and better studies need to be done.
 It’s always best to get this kind of advice individually from a nutritionist who knows all the details of your medical history.
 Dr. Berman advises patients against making big changes in their diet without professional advice.
 "Everything in moderation" is good advice.

-How to work with your doctor to understand fatigue
+How to speak with your doctor about fatigue

 While fatigue is a common experience, Dr. Berman believes both patients and healthcare professionals do not know enough about how to manage fatigue well.

-Dr. Berman said doctors generally do not do a good job addressing their lupus patients' concern about fatigue because many other important medical issues seem to take priority during each appointment.
-One way to make sure they are addressed is to talk about it at the beginning of the appointment.
+Dr. Berman said doctors may not always do a good job addressing their lupus patients' concern about fatigue because many other important medical issues seem to take priority during each appointment.
+One way to make sure they are addressed is to talk about it at the beginning of the appointment and make a list of your questions.
 Here are some of the questions she asks her patients to get an idea of what to discuss with your doctor:

 - Is there something you aren't able to do that you would want to do (within the realistic limitations of your illness)?
-This is an important question because it helps your doctor know what your limitations are, and therefore can help direct the doctor in managing your fatigue.
+This is an important question because it helps your doctor know what your limitations and your goals are, and therefore can help direct the doctor in managing your fatigue.

 - What are your daily activities?
 These questions help gauge how much energy you exert on a daily basis.